The screenshot is from my laptop with macOS Big Sur using Safari.

-I replaced trackers like Google Analytics, Matomo (ex Piwik) by a customized web server and reverse-proxy.
+I replaced trackers like Google Analytics, Matomo (ex Piwik) with a customized web server and reverse-proxy.

-For business reason, I won’t give you all information about how I get and analyze metrics but this is the big lines:
+For a business reason, I won’t give you all information about how I get and analyze metrics but these are the big lines:

 - database with homemade functions

 - homemade module for reverse-proxy and web server

 - message broker

 - workers to parse each message and send it to the database

 - dashboard to analyze and get alert if needed

 I don’t need Google Analytics to know your screen size because I know with which image is loaded, thank you HTML5 and CSS3.

 You need to limit the information that you ask/collect to what you need, thank GDPR to remember it.